-If you’re thinking about competing in powerlifting, there is a specific set of rules for bench press that must be followed if you want to pass a lift successfully.
+If you're thinking about competing in powerlifting, a specific set of rules for bench press must be followed if you want to pass a lift successfully.

 If you know these rules, you're well on your way to a successful lift in competition.
 However, there are several additional rules that you need to follow if you want to leverage the bench press effectively.
 There are also several ways you can “cheat” the rules based on your own individual mechanics, which you'll want to know in order to lift the most weight possible in the competition.

 Before diving into powerlifting bench press rules, here's one thing to mention…

 The Role Of The Referees During Bench Press

 The rules outlined in this article follow the International Powerlifting Federation standards.
 If you compete in another powerlifting federation, you'll want to make sure you understand any rules that may differ slightly.

 The main difference between performing a bench press in training versus in a powerlifting competition is that you'll be lifting in front of three referees.

 These referees will be situated around you, two on each side of the platform and one behind you.
 The main job of these referees is to view the bench press in its entirety, making sure they have every angle of you in sight, and then watch for technical infractions.